 Stain Removal Method #1: Hydrogen Peroxide

-Any stain I’ve ever had on my marble countertops was easily removed with this method: Lay a paper towel over the stain.
-Pour hydrogen peroxide onto the paper towel to saturate.
-Leave overnight and the stain should be gone.
+Most stains on marble countertops can be easily removed with this method: Place a paper towel atop the stain.
+Pour hydrogen peroxide onto the paper towel until saturated.
+Let the saturated paper towel sit overnight.
 If the stain has not been completely removed, repeat the steps and leave on for another twelve hours.

 This works best with light or white colored marble as the hydrogen peroxide may bleach away the color from darker marble.

 Mix together water and baking soda making a thick paste.
 Spread liberally over the stain.
 Cover with a piece of plastic wrap and let is rest for 24 hours.
 Remove with a damp, non-abrasive cloth.
 If the stain is not completely removed, repeat the process.